 2. Bake it in a water bath.
 In this method, you cut the squash, then place the halves, cut side down, in a rimmed 9 X 13 baking dish.
 Add enough water to come ½ inch up the sides of the baking dish.
 Cover with foil and bake until tender, about 45 minutes.
 This method produces a reliably tender, uniformly cooked squash.

-3. Which brings me to the method outlined here, of baking the spaghetti squash directly on a baking sheet.
+3. Oven-bake.
+This brings me to the method outlined here, of baking the squash directly on a baking sheet.
 For this method, you cut the squash, then place it cut side down on greased parchment paper (or you can lightly grease the squash itself).
 As before, bake until tender, about 40 minutes in a 425°F oven.

 The third method yields the best texture.
 The squash comes out perfectly cooked, golden brown and fragrant, and when its flesh is raked back and forth with a fork, the strands are just right - soft but not mushy.